GOVTNZ/print-ready/instructions.md

     ```

 2. **Explanation:** The `type="module"` attribute  preventing it from blocking the page rendering process while being fetched and executed. allows you to import the PrintReady ES6 modules.
-The `async` attribute ensures the script is loaded asynchronously, preventing it from blocking the page rendering process, because it is not needed unless the page is printed.
+The `async` attribute ensures the script is loaded asynchronously, preventing it from blocking the page rendering process, because it is not needed unless the page is printed after it's loaded.

 ## JS Module Integration Guide